-Learn to share your work space
+Learn to share your work space with chatty colleague

 Q: The woman who shares my office apparently feels we should be friends.
 Although I try to listen politely when "Natalie" describes her health issues and family problems, I would much rather be working.
 Natalie also tries to connect with me by offering compliments or relating a piece of gossip.
 If I'm talking with someone else, she will eavesdrop, then attempt to join the conversation.